-All incidents and near-hits are reportable and will be communicated as they relate to; contract-related work, operations, or facilities for which this document is applicable and will be immediately reported to the Employer and/or the Supervisor.
+All incidents and near-hits are reportable and will be communicated as they relate to; contract-related work, operations, or facilities for which this document is applicable and will be immediately reported to BPA.

 - 6.1 For the purposes of this document, BPA defines Incident and Near Hit as: - 6.1.1 Incident.
 An unplanned event that results in or may have resulted in an injury or damage to property and suggests the failure of the Safety Management System. - 6.1.2 Near Hit.
 Incidents where no personal injury was sustained, but where, given a slight shift in time or position, an injury easily could have occurred. - 6.2 The Contractor is responsible for reporting all incidents and near-hits to the Contracting Officer (CO), Contracting Officer's Representative (COR) and BPA Safety Organization within 24 hours.
-No Contractor may decline to accept a report of an incident from a subordinate.
+The Contractor shall not decline to accept a report of an incident from a subordinate.